 Q29.
 What is TCP/IP?

 Ans.
-TCP/IP is the short form of Transmission Control Protocol / Internet Protocol.
+TCP/IP is the short form of the Transmission Control Protocol / Internet Protocol.
 It is a set of protocol layers designed to facilitate data exchange on heterogeneous networks.

 Q30.
 What common software problems lead to network defects?